ME3Tweaks/ME3TweaksModManager/documentation/modimages.md

 ```

 You may be asking, why not just use the native size?
 This is to force developers to think about user screen real estate.
 Showing a 4K image on a user's 1600x900 display, taking over the entire display, leads to a bad experience.
 I recommend only shipping images large enough to get your point across.
 Trim out unnecessary parts of images and scale them down to a size that is reasonable.
 In the above alternate image, it has a height of 221 and a width of 720, which is about the maximum width I would recommend for images.
 As these images are only to convey information to the user, they do not need to worry about DPI scaling.

+## Image considerations
+Every image you add is loaded into memory when the mod is installed from archive.
+If your mod has 50 alternates, each with an image, and the user installs your mod from archive, this means 50 images (plus the banner image) are all loaded into memory.
+Images are stored uncompressed in the mod archive so they can be quickly loaded - this also means the mod archive size will increase.
+I suggest using JPG images for alternate images to help reduce the filesize and memory footprint of your mod.

+Banner images in the mod library are always loaded once the mod is shown for the first time.
+A large mod banner may consume lots of memory for little benefit.